jefftranter/raspberrypi/gpio-board/README.md

 1. Red, Green, and Yellow LEDs which can be individually turned on or off.
 2. A pushbutton whose status can be read.
 3. A DHT11 or DHT22 temperature/humidity sensor
-4. A connector for an FTDI USB to serial adaptor which provides access to the Raspberry Pi's serial port/console.
+4. A connector for an FTDI USB to serial adaptor which provides access to the serial port/console.

 It is compatible with the Raspberry Pi 2 or 3.
 It is not compatible with the Raspberry Pi version 1 which had a smaller GPIO connector.
 It should work with the Raspberry Pi Zero if it has a GPIO header installed.